mahmoud9050/mahmoud9050/README.md

 - 👋 Hi, I’m mahmoud ahmed
 - 👀 I’m interested in python and django
 - 🌱 I’m currently learning html and css
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with other content creators
 - 📫 How to reach me _my_ phone number :01015410844

 <!---